 Applicable tax treaties (see Appendix 1) may provide for lower rates of withholding.

-From 1 January 2013, the withholding rate was increased to 25% (except for dividends) where the payment is made to a resident of a 'low-tax jurisdiction'.
+With the exception of dividends, the withholding rate is increased to 25% where the payment is made to a resident of a 'low-tax jurisdiction'.

-The list of low-tax jurisdictions is reproduced in Table 5 below.
+The list of low-tax jurisdictions is reproduced in Table 6 below.